HenryFBP/itmt-430/ITMT-430/readme.md

 I was born and raised in Chicago my whole life.

-My mom, who is (probably) australian, grew up in Saudi Arabia, and my dad grew up in the US.
+My mom, who was (probably) australian, grew up in Saudi Arabia, and my dad grew up in the US.

 ## What is your IT interest/specialty?